Meir Ben-Shabbat

-Meir Ben-Shabbat (מאיר בן שבת; born 1966) was Israel's National Security Adviser and Chief of Staff for National Security.
-He was former head of the Southern Region in the General Security Service.
+Meir Ben-Shabbat (מאיר בן שבת; born 1966) is a former Israeli national security adviser and chief of staff for national security.
+He is also the former head of the Southern Region in the General Security Service.
 In July 2021, Ben Shabbat announced that he would step down from the National Security Adviser post by late August.

 Early life

 Ben-Shabbat was born to Aziza and Makhlouf Ben-Shabbat, religious Jews who immigrated from Safi, Morocco.
 He is the 12th out of 14 children.
 He grew up in Dimona and studied at a state religious school and later at the Bnei Akiva Yeshiva Ohel Shlomo in Beer Sheva.
 He wrote for a local Dimona newspaper and a number of publications in southern Israel.
 Upon his enlistment in the IDF, he was assigned to the Givati Brigade.
 As part of his service he received several medals including the Presidential Medal of Excellence.

 He holds a bachelor's degree in political science from Bar-Ilan University.

 In 1989, upon completing his army duty, he joined the Shabak and served in various capacities and command positions.
 His duties included dealing with Hamas in the Gaza Strip during Operation Cast Lead.
 During his service he served as head of the cyber security department and worked on the prevention of terrorism.